 American University’s (AU) Discover the World of Communication program, developed by the School of Communication’s Sarah Menke-Fish and taught by various faculty each summer, combines forces with the National Student Leadership Conference to teach students from all over the world about journalism, scriptwriting, photography, broadcasting, gaming, music entertainment and public speaking as well as leadership.

 In the journalism workshops, students write news and feature stories.
-In the first session this year, they took several field trips to news outlets (including NBC studios) and got hands-on practice in interviewing throughout the Metro area to write articles for our website, the Teen Observer (teenobserver.com).
-This year, we also met with the director of the Student Press Law Center in the Washington, D.C., program.
+They take several field trips to news outlets (including NBC studios) and get hands-on practice in interviewing throughout the Metro area to write articles for our website, the Teen Observer (teenobserver.com).

 High-school journalists in the Berkeley Sportswriting class took a tour of the Cal radio station, KALX 90.7 FM, in 2015, with the assistant sports director, David Straub, below center, who talked about his love of hockey and how he grew his research skills to now cover Cal’s football, basketball and baseball games on-air.